origami-games/origami-games.github.io/_pages/projects/launch.md

     - *End Stone Fragments*
         - Drops from *End Stone*
         - No functionality (yet)
+    - *Industrial Grade Diamond*
+        - To obtain, drop a Diamond on to an anvil and push a piston head down on to it
 - **Custom Mobs**
     - *Fire Ant*
-        - Spawn near lava in the Nether
+        - Spawns in the Nether
     - *Slime Queen*
         - Spawns rarely in swamps
     - *Treemanoid*
         - Spawns rarely in snowy biomes
     - *Wolf Rider*
-        - Spawns globally at night (between `daytime` ticks `12000..23000`)
+        - Spawns globally at night
     - *Sand Crawler*
-        - Spawns in the desert at night (same rate as husks)
+        - Spawns in deserts at night
+        - Throws entities that touch it into the air
     - *Wood Sprite*
-        - Spawns in wooded areas at night (same rate as skeletons)
+        - Spawns in wooded areas
     - *Ore Spirits*
         - Spawn when breaking ore blocks
         - Attack you through blocks